 When does homeowners insurance not cover AC?

 Home warranties may be a valuable supplement to a homeowners insurance policy by providing financial compensation for items that deteriorate over time.
-Home warranty claims are typically only denied because of owner neglect, improper servicing or installation or because the damage is covered by a homeowners insurance policy.
-Additionally, a home warranty will not typically cover unexpected events like lightning.
+Home warranty claims are typically only denied because of owner neglect, improper servicing or installation — or because the damage is covered by a homeowners insurance policy.
+A home warranty will not typically cover unexpected events like lightning.
 But if a component or even your entire unit needs to be repaired or replaced due to wear and tear, home warranties are designed to cover the expense.

 Source of damage Covered by homeowners insurance?
 Covered by home warranty?